 DISCUSSION

 A mathematical modelling approach was used to identify increases in the daily incidence of non-typhoidal human salmonellosis, as well as decreases in the proportion of resistant human salmonellosis following livestock antibiotic curtailment.
 This was explored across four relevant antibiotic/livestock specific case studies.
 Scenarios with high transmission-related fitness costs of resistance (α), high efficacies of antibiotic-mediated livestock recovery (κ) and low background transmission rates of Salmonella spp. in livestock (ζ) were found to result in large increases in the daily incidence of human salmonellosis upon antibiotic curtailment.
-However, interventions targeting the animal-to-human transmission route (βHA) were found to effectively mitigate increases in the daily incidence of human salmonellosis following livestock antibiotic-curtailment.
+However, decreasing animal-to-human transmission (βHA) was found to effectively mitigate increases in the daily incidence of human salmonellosis following livestock antibiotic-curtailment.
+Decreases in beta_HH could possibly be accomplished by …..

 Curtailment of livestock antibiotic usage was found to have varying effects across the modelled livestock host species, with almost negligible changes in the daily incidence of human salmonellosis observed in the broiler poultry case studies (Figure 3).
-Negligible-to-minor changes in the overall prevalence of infection following antibiotic stewardship can be found corroborated in related epidemiological surveillance and in modelling analysis (9, 43).
+These negligible-to-minor changes in the overall prevalence of infection following antibiotic stewardship are in line with previous surveillance and moddleing studies (9, 43).
 However, these negligible changes have profound implications when placed in the context of the Salmonella spp. case study.
 Salmonella spp. is a pathogen with a well-understood, direct transmission pathway to humans from livestock and a major contributor to foodborne infection in humans.
 Therefore, if the loss of antibiotic pressure in livestock has negligible effects on salmonellosis in humans, then this represents a large proportion of common foodborne infections that will remain unchanged after future livestock antibiotic stewardship interventions.

+The main differences between modelled livestock hosts in this study can be attributed to large differences in transmission-related fitness costs associated with antibiotic resistance, with the mean fitted parameter value for α, 0.084 and 0.416 for the broiler poultry and fattening pig case studies respectively.
+This may reflect differences in the distribution of Salmonella spp. serotypes colonising poultry and pig hosts, with different serotypes possessing varying transmission-related fitness costs (44).
+Further experimental analyses must be performed to assess if these differences in α are a real phenomenon observed between livestock species or simply an artefact of the data/model fitting procedure performed in this study.

-As suggested by Figure 4A, differences in the relative increase in daily incidence of salmonellosis between modelled case studies and livestock hosts can be attributed to ζ, κ and α parameters.
-The implication of these parameters on the impact of curtailment are twofold: Firstly, treatments which have a greater therapeutic impact on carriage, 1τκ + rA, will intuitively result in larger increases in prevalence when withdrawn (high κ).
+As suggested can be seen in Figure 4A, differences in the relative increase in daily incidence of salmonellosis between modelled case studies and livestock hosts can be attributed mostly to ζ, κ and α.
+The effects of changes in these parameters on the impact of curtailment are twofold: Firstly, treatments which have a greater therapeutic effect on carriage, 1τκ + rA, will intuitively result in larger increases in prevalence when withdrawn (high κ).
 Secondly, as antibiotic-sensitive strains are the only Salmonella spp. strains impacted by treatment, if the proportion of antibiotic-sensitive relative to antibiotic-resistant strains is higher, then we will observe a greater increase in overall disease when treatment is withdrawn.
-This tendency for antibiotic-sensitive strains to dominate occurs when there are greater transmission-related fitness costs associated with antibiotic-resistance (high α) and when constant background levels of transmission do not “interfere” with the natural relationship between strains towards a ratio that promotes an survival and co-existence of antibiotic-resistant strains (high ζ).
+This tendency for antibiotic-sensitive strains to dominate occurs when there are greater transmission-related fitness costs associated with antibiotic-resistance (high α) and when constant background levels of transmission do not “interfere” with the natural relationship between strains towards a ratio that promotes a survival and co-existence of antibiotic-resistant strains (high ζ).
 As an illustrative example, increases in daily incidence upon curtailment are prevented when livestock antibiotic usage does not enhance the rate of clearance (κ = 0) and fitness costs are removed (α = 0) (Figure S16).

-However, the main differences between modelled livestock hosts in this study can be attributed to large differences in transmission-related fitness costs associated with antibiotic resistance, with the mean fitted parameter value for α, 0.084 and 0.416 for the broiler poultry and fattening pig case studies respectively.
-This may reflect differences in the distribution of Salmonella spp. serotypes colonising poultry and pig hosts, with different serotypes possessing varying transmission-related fitness costs (44).
-Further experimental analyses must be performed to assess if these differences in α are a real phenomenon observed between livestock species or simply an artefact of the data/model fitting procedure performed in this study.